KiRinHong/PhyloMed/README.md

 ## File Description

-This repository is used for depositing the analysis scripts, derived data/results and corresponding figures for the paper "PhyloMed: a phylogeny-based test of mediation effect in microbiome".
+This repository is used for depositing the analysis scripts, derived data/results and corresponding figures and tables for the paper "PhyloMed: a phylogeny-based test of mediation effect in microbiome".

 Here are brief descriptions for each folder, detailed explanations are commented within code and described in the paper: